 - Cultural or religious views

-Taking note of these risk factors is essential in creating the right plan to recovering from alcoholism.
+Taking note of these risk factors is essential in creating the right plan to recover from alcoholism.

 How Fresh Start Recovery Center Can Help